High Galactic latitude Fermi sources of gamma-rays with energies above 100 GeV: Introduction

 \section{Introduction}

-Ground-based Cherenkov \gr\ telescopes HESS, MAGIC and VERITAS have discovered a population of sources of Very High Energy (VHE) ($E\ge 100$~GeV) \gr s.
-Except for the sources discovered in the Galactic Plane survey by HESS \citep{HESS_survey_science,HESS_survey}, most of the sources were discovered in dedicated pointed observations.
-Surveys of large regions of the VHE \gr\ sky with the existing Cherenkov telescopes are difficult because of the too narrow size of the field of view.
-Wide field of view ground-based \gr\ detectors MILAGRO \citep{milagro} and Tibet \citep{tibet} arrays have produced a systematic survey of the VHE \gr\ sky.
-The energy threshold of the air shower arrays like MILAGRO and TIBET is rather high (in the multi-TeV band) so that only sources with spectra extending well above 1 TeV could be detected.
+Ground-based Cherenkov \gr\ telescopes HESS, MAGIC, and VERITAS have discovered a population of sources of very high energy (VHE) ($E\ge 100$~GeV) \gr s.
+Except for the sources discovered in the Galactic plane survey by HESS \citep{HESS_survey_science,HESS_survey}, most of the sources were discovered in dedicated pointed observations.
+Surveys of large regions of the VHE \gr\ sky with the existing Cherenkov telescopes are difficult because of the too-narrow size of the field of view.
+The wide field-of-view ground-based \gr\ detectors MILAGRO \citep{milagro} and Tibet \citep{tibet} arrays have produced a systematic survey of the VHE \gr\ sky.
+The energy threshold of the air shower arrays such as MILAGRO and TIBET is rather high (in the multi-TeV band) so that only sources with spectra extending well above 1 TeV could be detected.